benjreinhart/bencode-js/README.markdown

 # Usage

+Include the files in the webpage.
+Both the Encode and Decode classes use functions from the utilities module (aka utilities.js is a dependency and is required in order for Encode and Decode to work).
+Most of the time, you would be using both the Encode and Decode classes, and so should probably put all three files into one.

 The functions are attached to the native object's ```prototype```, so you can just call ```encode()``` or ```decode()``` on an instance of an object like so: